The Anti-Christ and the Tribe of Dan

 This identification of the origin of the Anti-Christ was not unique to Hippolytus.
 For example, Irenaeus writes, "Jeremiah does not merely point out the Anti-Christ's sudden coming, but he even indicates the tribe from which he will come, when he says, "We will hear the voice of his swift horses from Dan."

 The name Dan means "judge".
 The tribe consisted of the descendants of Dan, who was a son of Jacob and Bilhah (Rachel's maidservant mentioned in Genesis 30:4).
 This is important, since this would mean that the descendants of Dan are not entirely of Israelite origin.
 If we accept the idea that the Anti-Christ will come from the descendants of Dan, it would mean he would not necessarily have to be Jewish, as some researchers have speculated.
 He could be of some other ethnic heritage as well.
 However, this does not rule out a Jewish identity.

 The Blessing of Moses, detailed in Deut.
 33:2-27 states that Dan will "leap from Bashan", which is an odd statement on its own, since the tribe of Dan did not live in the plain of Bashan.
-However, if Hippolytus is correct, then this leaping from Bashan could indicate either the region the Anti-Christ will be born or make himself known from, or where he will make war from, as today it is what we know as the Golan Heights region.
+However, if Hippolytus is correct, then this leaping from Bashan could indicate either the region the Anti-Christ will be born in or make himself known from, or where he will instigate war from, as today it is what we know as the Golan Heights region.

 Josephus provides some interesting insight as well.
 Writing of the Samaritan village of Gitta, he states, "To them of Dan was assigned the valley that is extended to the westward, and is terminated by the cities of Azoth and Dor, that contain all the country of Jamnia and Gitta, from Akaron even to that mountain where the tribe of Judah begins."